 You can't have too much power, but you can have too little.
 Underpowered amplifiers can damage speakers, particularly high-frequency drivers, if the volume is turned too high.
 Check the power ratings for your speakers and don't go under that.
 It's a good idea to get more power than you think you'll need.

 Nearly all A/V receivers now include room calibration to help you fine-tune your speaker placement.
-It uses a microphone (usually included) and self-generated test tones.
+It uses a microphone, which is usually included, and self-generated test tones.
 The more expensive the receiver is, the more sophisticated the calibration circuitry is likely to be.

 Many additional features can improve your experience and setup flexibility.
 Here are a few to look for:

 Although owner's manuals for AVRs can seem more complicated than the products themselves, going through some before you buy can help you make a better choice and save you a lot of time later.
-Many manufacturers make their manuals available on the web.
+Many manufacturers make their manuals available online.